 CPU Credit metrics are available at a 5 minute frequency.

-This metric is used to determine how long an instance can burst beyond its baseline performance level at a given rate.
+This metric determines how long an instance can burst beyond its baseline performance level at a given rate.

 CPU Credit metrics are available at a 5 minute frequency.